Gum Disease in Belmont, NC

 - Certain medications: Anti-depressants and some heart medicines can cause dry mouth, which can ultimately lead to gum disease.

-If you are wondering if you’re at risk or begin to experience symptoms of periodontal disease, get in touch with us as soon as possible to discuss your potential treatment options.
+If you are wondering if you're at risk or you're beginning to experience symptoms of periodontal disease, get in touch with us as soon as possible to discuss your potential treatment options.